AJ Ginnis

-Alexandros Ioannis "AJ" Ginnis (Αλέξανδρος Ιωάννης Γκιννής; born 17 November 1994) is a Greek-American World Cup alpine ski racer.
-Ginnis specializes in the technical events, with a focus on slalom.
+Alexandros Ioannis "AJ" Ginnis (Αλέξανδρος Ιωάννης Γκιννής; born 17 November 1994) is a retired Greek-American World Cup alpine ski racer.
+Ginnis specialized in the technical events, with a focus on slalom.
+The Greek native joined the US Ski Team in 2012 at age seventeen and moved to represent Greece in 2020.
+He became the most decorated winter athlete in Greek history, attaining the country's first podium at an FIS Ski World Cup event and first world championships medal in any Winter Olympic sport.
+His career was plagued by multiple knee injuries which ultimately forced him to end his racing career at age 31.
+Ginnis retired from racing after a ceremonial final run at the 2026 Winter Olympics.

 Early life

-Born in Athens, Greece, Alexandros Ioannis Ginnis grew up in the seaside suburb Vouliagmeni.
-His father ran a ski school and that was where he met his wife.
+Born in Athens, Greece, to a Greek father and an American mother, Alexandros Ioannis Ginnis grew up in the seaside suburb of Vouliagmeni.
+His father ran a ski school, where he met his wife.
 Alexandros started skiing at age two at Mt.
 Parnassus.
-When he was twelve, the family moved to Austria.
-It was then that the young skier decided to make his fun pastime a potential career.
+When he was twelve, he moved to Austria with his father.
+It was then that the young skier found that he loved ski racing and had potential to be successful.
 Ginnis was fifteen when his family moved to the United States, where he enrolled at the Green Mountain Valley School in Vermont.
-Two years later, he became a member of the U.S. Ski Team.

 Career

-At age seventeen, Ginnis was named to the U.S. Ski Team in the spring of 2012.
-After tearing his ACL that following season, he was able to climb the ranks and made his World Cup debut on 22 December 2014 in a slalom at Madonna di Campiglio, Italy.
-Later that season, Ginnis won the bronze medal in the slalom at the Junior World Championships in Hafjell, Norway, and continued to climb the ranks by securing podiums and wins at Europa Cup, NorAm, and national championship events.
+At age seventeen, Ginnis was named to the US Ski Team in the spring of 2012.
+After tearing his ACL while training in Chile later that year, he was able to return in the fall of 2013 and made his World Cup debut on 22 December 2014 in a slalom at Madonna di Campiglio, Italy.
+Later that season, Ginnis won the bronze medal in the slalom at the Junior World Championships in Hafjell, Norway, and continued to climb the ranks by securing podiums and wins at Europa Cup, Nor-Am Cup, and national championship events.

 On 22 December 2016, Ginnis scored his first World Cup points, finishing 26th in the slalom at Madonna di Campiglio.
-During that 2017 season, he qualified to represent Team USA at the World Championships in St. Moritz, Switzerland.
+During that 2017 season, he qualified to represent Team USA at the World Championships in St. Moritz, Switzerland, and was part of the US team in the mixed team parallel event.
+In March he won the slalom title at the US Alpine Championships.

-His career has been plagued by injuries, as he has received more than five surgeries on the same knee.
-Knee injuries kept him sidelined during the 2018 and 2019 seasons.
-In the 2020 season, Ginnis raced for Dartmouth College while re-qualifying for the USA's World Cup team.
+Ginnis struggled to establish himself on the World Cup tour the next season, being unable to earn any points in eight starts.
+In the spring of 2018, the US team cut their men's slalom program, leaving Ginnis without financial support.
+Another ACL tear kept him sidelined for the entire 2019 season.
+In the 2020 season, Ginnis raced for Dartmouth College and had an early win on the Nor-Am Cup before suffering a groin injury in December.
+Despite that, he was able to get another Nor-Am win and podium in February and had returned to training with the US team in Europe when the COVID-19 pandemic canceled the rest of the season.